johnnymg94/reading-notes/README.md

 ![Diagram demostraiting the difference between a Growth Mindset & a Fixed Mindset](https://atlassianblog.wpengine.com/wp-content/uploads/NewGrowthMindset2.png)

-A Growth Mind set can be achieved using these five techniques
+A Growth Mind set can be achieved using these five techniques:
 1. Challenges
 2. Obstacles
 3. Effort